mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 **Coda API Key**

-To connect to the Coda Enterprise instance and allow Microsoft Graph Connector to index the Coda documents and pages regularly, you need to create a Coda Enterprise API token from the Coda Org Admin account.
+To connect to the Coda Enterprise instance and allow the Microsoft Graph connector to index the Coda documents and pages regularly, you need to create a Coda Enterprise API token from the Coda Org Admin account.

 Navigate to **Account settings** -> **API Settings** page of a Coda Org Admin account, Click **Generate API Token** to generate a new token using the following default values:
 Field | Default Value